djnavarro/sampling-differences/README.md

   - the [scratchpad.md](./scratchpad.md) file is essentially a manual log file, used for me to keep track of the process and take note of abandoned “forks” in the analysis process
+  - the [docs](./docs) folder is used as a means to publish select output files

 The other files included in the repository are: